 Types Of Water Wells

 - Drilled wells

-3. Drilled wells.
 As the name suggests, this type of well is drilled with either a rotary-drilling machine or cable percussion tool.
 These tools are used to penetrate up to 1,000 feet deep.
 The casing around the drilled hole is sealed with a grout made up of either bentonite clay or neat cement.
-This is to stop the water getting contaminated and makes a neat hole for your well to fit into.
+This is to stop your well from getting contaminated and makes a neat hole for your well to fit into.